What Is The Real Cost Of Failed Deliveries?

 So how does a delivery, logistics and transport management system like Stream Go help to mitigate against delivery failure?
 Let’s look back at the common reasons for failed deliveries:

 • The customer isn’t home to accept the delivery (who hasn’t waited in all day for a delivery, only for it to arrive in the five-minutes you nipped out to the shops?).
-The Solution: Stream Go’s proactive email and SMS notifications keep your customer informed about the status of their delivery at every step of the journey.
+The Solution: Stream’s proactive email and SMS notifications keep your customer informed about the status of their delivery at every step of the journey.
 They’ll receive a 2-hour delivery slot (so there’s no need for customers to wait in all day), and an even more accurate driver ETA can be seen when the customers’ delivery is next in line.

 • The reason for a missed delivery slot is out of your hands (traffic, road closures and unforeseen circumstances happen to even the most reliable of drivers, after all).
-The Solution: The intelligent routing and planning optimisation functionality of Stream Go is now integrated with Google Maps, so live traffic is actually taken into account during planning, and delays can be foreseen and dealt with quickly (so that, for example, if a driver can see that they will hit traffic on their planned route they could take a detour, or communicate with customers from directly within the Mobile Driver App, to give them plenty of warning that their delivery is likely to be late.
+The Solution: The intelligent routing and planning optimisation functionality of Stream is now integrated with Google Maps, so live traffic is actually taken into account during planning, and delays can be foreseen and dealt with quickly (so that, for example, if a driver can see that they will hit traffic on their planned route they could take a detour, or communicate with customers from directly within the Mobile Driver App, to give them plenty of warning that their delivery is likely to be late.

 • Missed or failed deliveries may have nothing to do with timing and everything to do with loading (where there are multiple parts or items on a delivery it is inevitable that, occasionally, not everything will be loaded properly in the morning before the driver sets out for their run).
-The Solution: By integrating Stream Go with a back-office order and inventory management system, like Brightpearl, Veeqo or Sage 50, the entire order-to-delivery management process is managed under one system, leaving less room for error.
+The Solution: By integrating Stream with a back-office order and inventory management system, like Brightpearl, Veeqo or Sage 50, the entire order-to-delivery management process is managed under one system, leaving less room for error.
 Additionally, the use of enterprise-grade smartphones with inbuilt barcode scanners can further minimise the risk of loading error, as goods are scanned on and off the vehicle.

 • If an address is incorrect, delivery issues are bound to follow (actually, the research from PCA Predict found that the primary reason for orders now arriving on time is can be attributed to retailers not collecting accurate address data.
 This leads to drivers knocking on the wrong doors, or circling around seemingly endless one-way streets to find a non-existent delivery address).
 The Solution: PCA Predict emphasises the need for retailers to “provide verification solutions that allow customers to provide as accurate data as possible”, which Stream Go now offers, thanks again to our integration with Google Maps.